Chung Un-chan

 Chung Un-chan (born 21 March 1947) is a South Korean academic and politician who served as the prime minister of South Korea from 2009 to 2010.
-He was a professor of Seoul National University from 1978 to 2009, serving as president of the university from 2002 to 2006.
+He was an economics professor at Seoul National University from 1978 to 2009, serving as president of the university from 2002 to 2006.
 Chung also served as the 22nd commissioner of the Korea Baseball Organization from 2018 to 2020.

 Early life and education

 Chung Un-chan was born 21 March 1947, in Gongju.
 He received a bachelor of arts in economics from Seoul National University in 1970 and a master's degree in economics from Miami University (Ohio) in 1972.
 Chung received a Ph.D. in economics from Princeton University in 1978 after completing a doctoral dissertation titled "Toward a theory of the price setting banking firm."
 In October 2004, Chung was awarded an honorary degree in international education at the Far Eastern National University in Vladivostok, Russia.